Good Boy (TV series)

 Good Boy is a 2025 South Korean action comedy television series written by Lee Dae-il, directed by Shim Na-yeon, and starring Park Bo-gum, Kim So-hyun, Oh Jung-se, Lee Sang-yi, Heo Sung-tae, and Tae Won-seok.
 It centers around former sports heroes who become police officers.
 The series had its world premiere in Bangkok, Thailand attended by Park, Kim, and Lee on May 31, 2025.
-It aired on JTBC on the same day and airs every Saturday and Sunday at 22:40 (KST).
+It aired on JTBC on the same day and aired every Saturday and Sunday at 22:40 (KST).
 It is also available for streaming on several platforms including Netflix and Disney+ in South Korea, and Amazon Prime Video globally.

 The series received positive reviews from critics with particular praise for its stylish direction, blockbuster-level production, original soundtrack, and Park's compelling performance as an action hero.